 Yves Gosse de Gorre designed the garden in 1985.
 Alleys connect a series of garden rooms.
 Features include a rose tunnel, award winning topiary and even some craters.
 There is also a fine nursery.

 2, rue du bois, SÃ©ricourt, France

 All year.
 Tuesday to Saturday.
 Open 9am to 12pm and 2pm to 6pm.
 Also open Sunday and Monday 3pm to 6pm from May to Septebmer.

 over 1 year by John Daborn 5 / 5Visited first week in May 2013 and surprised by reduction in admission price due to lateness of plant development due to bad winter and frost but found this to be a very thought provoking garden and designed by plants persons with a sense of purpose and humour.
 Well worth a visit, we really enjoyed it and would love to return later in the year when all the plants recovered and lush.
 Topiary especially excellent.
 Good value which is rare to find.

-  almost 5 years by Marian Boswall 5 / 5Part catalogue for the father and son duo of landscape architects and part politico-artistic manifesto, this garden plays with form and flow to create surprising spaces and enchanting rooms.
+about 5 years by Marian Boswall 5 / 5Part catalogue for the father and son duo of landscape architects and part politico-artistic manifesto, this garden plays with form and flow to create surprising spaces and enchanting rooms.
 No herbaceous borders but bold architectural topiary and structure.
 There is a nursery on site although few rare species that I spotted, this is rather a garden of ideas.

-  about 5 years by Adam Hodge 5 / 5What a fantastic garden.
+over 5 years by Adam Hodge 5 / 5What a fantastic garden.
 A plethora of well designed areas,full of intriguing plant and space usage or combinations.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.